-During the year the Trust received £10,954 (2019 - £14,616) from Holy Cross Pre-School, a nursery at which the Trustee Mrs C Selwood is employed, towards the costs of meals.
-The amount owed by them at the year end was £232 (2019 - £NIL).
+During the year the Trust received £8,000 (2020 - £10,954) from Holy Cross Pre-School, a nursery at which the Trustee Mrs C Selwood is employed, towards the monthly on-site rent of the school.
+The amount owed by them at the year end was £NIL (2020 - £232).

-During the year the Trust paid £376 to Safowa Events Ltd, an event company which the Trustee Asare Owusu-Boateng is employed, toward the costs of running club for children from key workers during the lockdown.
-The amount owed to them at the year end was £NIL (2019 - £NIL).
+In the prior year the Trust paid £376 to Safowa Events Ltd, an event company which the Trustee Asare Owusu-Boateng is employed, toward the costs of running club for children from key workers during the lockdown.
+There were no transactions with Safowa Events Ltd in the 2020/21 period.